Escowolf/app-graphic/README.md

 # Graphic App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+npm start to begin